panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 commentsThreadId: react-usestate-wise-guide
 ---

 The state is information hidden inside of a component.
-The component can modify its state, without outside component knowing about it.
+The component can modify its state, without parent component knowing about it.

 In React a class-based component can have state.
 However, I don't like classes much, maybe because they are too verbose.